kaborso/erlangcamp/notes.md

 DAY ONE
 -------

     =     ...  bound once, matched next
     ''    ...  can be used for atoms
     ""    ...  for strings
     BIFs  ...
-Built-In Functions (not actually written in erlang)
-          Used in guard scope (they're so close to the VM) Cannot call just any function in a guard clause (well, NIFs...)
+Built-In Functions (not actually written in erlang) Used in guard scope (they're so close to the VM) Cannot call just any function in a guard clause (well, NIFs...)

-clever usage of periods can keep some functions "private" a good practice is not going beyond two levels of indentation (cases, etc.)
+clever usage of periods can keep some functions "private"

+a good practice is not going beyond two levels of indentation (cases, etc.)

+monitoring proccess and applications

     pman:start(). ... for processes
     appmon:start(). ... for applications

-erlang/otp handles releases and management of distributed systems right out of the box (but you knew that already) otp gives you so much good stuff for free
+erlang/otp handles releases and management of distributed systems right out of the box (but you knew that already)

+otp gives you so much good stuff for free

-"building large systems with erlang" ... the book that has yet to be written sasl, lager
+"building large systems with erlang" ... the book that has yet to be written

+sasl, lager

+run otp app
-erl -pa ebin --env ERL_LIBs deps
+`erl -pa ebin --env ERL_LIBs deps`

 DAY TWO